 As a volunteer with Compassion & Choices, you’ll join thousands of dedicated supporters who want to transform the woefully inadequate medical systems in this country and give people the options they want and deserve to chart their own end-of-life journey.
 Compassion & Choices is dedicated to improving care and expanding options for the end of life.
 Volunteers work diligently to build grassroots support for end-of-life liberty.

 Action teams are a critical part of Compassion & Choices.
-Illinois has action teams in Evanston, Barrington, Bloomington and Park Ridge/Chicago.
-They bring together and train other volunteers in their area to coordinate outreach efforts to local officials and educate communities and health professionals.
+Illinois currently has volunteer groups in McLean County, Champaign/Urbana, Chicago, the Far West Suburbs, the North West Suburbs, Evanston, Oak Park and Springfield.
+These teams bring together and train other volunteers in their area to coordinate outreach efforts to local officials and educate communities and health professionals.
 Illinois was one of 40 states in which Compassion & Choices provided policy and technical assistance to state officials or their offices in 2017-2018.
 If you’re interested in starting or joining an action team in your town or city, please click here.